-A team of good Samaritans stepped up Wednesday morning to replace a missing lemonade stand in Oconomowoc.
+A team of good Samaritans stepped up Wednesday morning to replace a stolen lemonade stand in Oconomowoc.

 The Oconomowoc Police Department put out a notification via Facebook on Wednesday evening that a table from the lemonade stand, near Park St. and Concord Rd., had been taken.